bastibe/MusicTagger/README.md

 This algorithm enables us to use a *k*-NN ("k-nearest-neighbors") algorithm to classify new test samples into these classes.
 You can use *knn_classify.py* to classify one sample using this algorithm.

 Additionally, a modified [Fast *k*-Means][0] algorithm is used to algorithmically cluster the sample base into other classes.
-You can use the script *compare_all_data.py* to calculate a Pandas DataFrame (saved as HDF file) that contaians all distances of all samples to all samples.
+You can use the script *compare_all_data.py* to calculate a Pandas DataFrame (saved as HDF file) that contains all distances of all samples to all samples.
 Since this computation is very time consuming, an already calculated database is available as *distances.hd5*.

 The DTW distance can then be used to classify new samples into one of these classes.
 (This is equivalent to K-Nearest-Neighbors with K=1).
 You can use *k_means_classify.py* to calculate cluster centroids and classify a sample to one of those centroids.